ashit1247/happiness/README.md

 # happiness_assessment
+1. Applied Genetic Algorithm to obtain the optimal parameters for the ensemble learning model.
-1. This project implemented the concept of ensemble learning including logistic regression, support vector machine, and random forest.
+2. Trained the classification model using a decision tree, logistic regression, and support vector machine(SVM).
-2. Used genetic algorithm to find the optimal hyper parameter.
-3. The dataset given is survey data.
-It consists of a score for 29 questionnaires as per the oxford happiness questionnaire.
+3. Implemented the voting classifier mechanism for calculating the final output class.
+4. Ensemble model using genetic algorithm achieved an accuracy of 94.8%, much better than a single classifier model.